geoschem/geos-chem-cloud/docs/source/gchp-on-aws/set-up-AWS-pcluster.rst

 Generally, you do not need root privileges to submit or manage your own jobs.
 You can submit your run script using the standard ``sbatch`` command.
 However, if you need to perform administrative tasks (such as restarting the Slurm daemon), you can start a superuser shell by running ``sudo -s``.

-For comprehensive instructions on configuring and running the model, please follow the official guide: :ref:`Running GCHP <gchp:running_gchp>`.
+For comprehensive instructions on configuring and running the model, please follow the official guide: `Running GCHP <https://gchp.readthedocs.io/en/latest/user-guide/running.html#running-gchp>`.

 Below are two scripts you can use to run GCHP on AWS.
 The first **gchp_aws_run.sh** is the main Slurm submission script, and the second **execute.sh** is a wrapper script executed on each compute node.